Andyccs/sqat/README.md

 ```
 root
 |
+|-- proxy
+|
 |-- stylechecker
 |
+|-- submit-code-service
+|
 |-- website
-|---- backend
-|---- frontend
 ```

+`proxy` folder contains an Nginx server that serves static contents and redirects requests to appropriate microservices.

-Stylechecker folder contains ANTLR and java codes to check and analyze your source code.
+`stylechecker` folder contains ANTLR and java codes to check and analyze your source code.

-Backend folder contatins a Node.js server that communicate with Stylechecker service and provides an API for clients.
+`submit-code-service` folder contains a microservice that communicate with stylechecker service and provides an API for clients.

-Frontend folder contains a React.js web application that communicate with Backend Node.js server and render webpage for users.
+`website` folder contains a React.js web application that communicate with Backend Node.js server and render webpage for users.

 # How to run this project locally?